crespire/GuildBankAudit/README.md

 # Guild Bank Audit (CSV)
 A fork of Guild Bank Audit.
-Locally, rename the AddOn to "GBC" to make loading easied using command `/script LoadAddOn("GBC")`.
+Locally, rename the AddOn to "GBC" to make loading easied using command `/script LoadAddOn("gbc")`.

 This fork is really intended for use by my guild only.